sarahmclo/colourway/README.md

 - Visual Design: Apply the chosen color palette, typography, and imagery to create a visually appealing and cohesive design that reflects the brand identity and resonate with the target audience.
 - UX/UI Elements: Design and implement user interface elements, such as buttons and formswith attention to detail and consistency to enhance usability and aesthetics.
 - Responsive Design: Ensure that the website is responsive and adapts seamlessly to various screen sizes and devices, providing a consistent and enjoyable user experience across desktops, tablets, and smartphones.
-- Accessibility: Incorporate accessibility features and best practices, such as alt text for images, keyboard navigation, and semantic HTML, to ensure that the website is inclusive and usable for all users
 - Interaction Design: Design elements to engage users, provide feedback, and enhance the overall experience for the return of users.

 ## Features <a name="features"></a>